Skip to content

 SYMPTOMS OF SHOCK IN ANIMALS

-A wild animal that is content to sit on your finger or in your hand is not being friendly; it is usually in shock and/or paralyzed with fear.
+A wild animal that will sit on your finger or in your hand is not being friendly; it is usually in shock and/or paralyzed with fear.
 Other signs of shock may include rapid breathing, vomiting, shivering, dilated pupils, and skin that is cold to the touch.

 MINIMIZING EFFECTS OF SHOCK

-Eliminating unnecessary stressors is the single best thing you, as a rescuer, can do to help reduce shock in a wild animal.
-Handling, noise, and cold temperatures all contribute to an animal’s stress.
+Eliminating unnecessary stress is the single best thing you, as a rescuer, can do to help reduce shock in a wild animal.
+Hovering, handling, taking pictures, allowing children or pets to approach, talking to, exposing to extra noise and temperature extremes all contribute to an animal’s stress.
 Keep the animal in a warm, dark, quiet environment until you can safely transport it to a rehabilitation facility.